rotembcohen/haaretzpass/README.md

-# haaretzpass
+# HaaretzPass

+By RBC

 Switches User-Agent string to pass Haaretz payment wall

 This is a chrome extension I've made that disables the annoying payment wall on Haaretz website by changing the browser's user agent.
-I've made this last night after getting frustrated with all the other solutions for this that are available online.
+I've made this after getting frustrated with all the other solutions for this that are available online.

+Highlights:

+- Permissions only on haaretz URLs.
+Browsing other websites would be unchanged

+- Easily disabled and re-enabled

 Instructions: